StingraySoftware/HENDRICS/README.md

 ## License and notes for the users
 This software is released with a 3-clause BSD license.
 You can find license information in the `LICENSE.rst` file.

 **If you use this software in a publication**, it would be great if you wrote something along these lines in the acknowledgements: "This work made use of the MaLTPyNT software for timing analysis".
-In particular **if you use the cospectrum**, please refer to Bachetti et al., _ApJ_, in press ([arXiv:1409.3248](http://arxiv.org/abs/1409.3248)).
+In particular **if you use the cospectrum**, please refer to Bachetti et al. 2015, _ApJ_, in press ([arXiv:1409.3248](http://arxiv.org/abs/1409.3248)).

 I listed a number of **open issues** in the [Issues](https://bitbucket.org/mbachett/maltpynt/issues?status=new&status=open) page.
 Feel free to **comment** on them and **propose more**.
 Please choose carefully the category: bugs, enhancements, etc.